VTNoble/Population-vs-OlympicMedals/README.md

 Files included in this repo include:
 * Resources folder containing two csv files of the raw Kaggle datasets
-* Jupyter notebook for development of the transformation step
+* data_etl.ipynb used for initial development of data transformation step
+* data_etl.py script for deployment of the Jupyter notebook described above